BlogCustomer Feedback

 If a customer decides to purchase a subscription after a free trial period, they are likely to be satisfied with your service so far.
 It means they want to continue using your product and exploring new capabilities.

-Customers that are at least somewhat satisfied will be glad to let you know if anything made the process suboptimal.
+Customers who are at least somewhat satisfied will be glad to let you know if anything's wrong.
 This is a good opportunity for open-ended questions, as customers will already have something to say about your product.

 If a customer finds that reading a help center article or FAQ section did not resolve their issue, you may want to optimize the content on those pages.
 Remember, the better those pages are, the less strain on your customer service team.